ACTEA-Erasmus/m2c4-aplc/Ex01/Subchapter03.md

 ## Scope

-Make a networkconfiguration of a crane that has the following:
+Make a network configuration of a crane that has the following:

-- 5 Digital sensors
+- 5 digital sensors
-- 3 Motorstarters
+- 3 motorstarters
-- 2 Analog sensors
+- 2 analog sensors
 - A digital levelsensor
 - 2 Profibus Devices
 - 1 Drive